itaymigdal/Nimbo-C2/README.md

 ```

 # Limitations & Warnings
-- Even though the HTTP communication is encrypted, the 'user-agent' header is in plain text and may be suspicious as it carries the real agent id, which some products may flag it suspicious.
+- Even though the HTTP communication is encrypted, the 'user-agent' header is in plain text and it carries the real agent id, which some products may flag it suspicious.
 - When using `assembly` command, make sure your assembly doesn't call any exit function because it will kill the agent.
 - `shellc` command may unexpectedly crash or change the injected process behavior, test the shellcode and the target process first.
 - `audio`, `lsass` and `sam` commands temporarily save artifacts to disk before exfiltrate and delete them.